-The beauty of these little power seeds is that they are extremely easy to be included into your diet and can be added to almost any foods.
+The beauty of these little power seeds is that they are extremely easy to be included in your diet and can be added to almost any food.
 Sprinkled onto salads and breakfast cereals, mixed into desserts or smoothies, they can also be eaten raw, added to baked goods, yoghurt, vegetables or rice dishes alike.
 They can literally be thrown into any dish.
-Why not also try using as a coating instead of breadcrumbs for a gluten free alternative.
-Chia seeds are among the few “super-foods” that are actually worthy of that term, and adding them to recipes will dramatically boost the nutritional value.
-One word of caution though, chia seeds form into a gel type substance when mixed with liquid, so if eaten raw or mixed with water, they can become hard to swallow, so caution is advised in this instance.
+Why not also try using it as a coating instead of breadcrumbs for a gluten-free alternative.
+Chia seeds are among the few super-foods that are actually worthy of that term, and adding them to recipes will dramatically boost their nutritional value.
+One word of caution though, chia seeds form into a gel-type substance when mixed with liquid, so if eaten raw or mixed with water, they can become hard to swallow, so caution is advised in this instance.